qianhuan571/vnic_auto/README.md

 # vnic_autotest.py
-the python script is composed for testing the virtual nic with python2.7.
+the python script is coded for testing the virtual nic with python2.7.